Bwc9876/menagerie/docs/content/pages/pages.md

 ## Group Metadata

 Groups can also have metadata.
 To specify it, create a file called `_folder.json` in the folder.
 Then fill this out with the metadata.
 Groups only allow for `title` and `sort_priority` to be set.

+# Minification

+All rendered pages are minified to save on space and network load (this can be disabled in `config.json`).